An Afternoon with Judge B. Waldo: A Visionary Conservationist & Explorer

 An amazing view looking down Whychus Creek.

 We enjoyed a well-earned break at the confluence of Whychus Creek as it pours into the Deschutes River.
-This view is actually several hundred feet downstream from the confluence.
+This view is several hundred feet downstream from the confluence.
 The scenery here is spectacular.

 The next day we were at it again.
 We easily spent two hours pulling Knapweed in just this little meadow.